ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

        ^G Get Help   ^O WriteOut   ^R Read File  ^Y Prev Pg    ^K Cut Text   ^C Cur Pos
        ^X Exit       ^J Justify    ^W Where is   ^V Next Pg    ^U UnCut Text ^T To Spell

-   This allows you to edit a configuration file that sets up connections to the outside world, so you don't have to type as much all the time.
+   The editor allows you to edit a configuration file that sets up connections to the outside world so you don't have to type as much all the time.

 #.
 Copy and paste the following configuration file code block into your terminal.
 Before you run it, you will modify the code in the next steps.